RPC, Inc. (NYSE:RES) Major Shareholder Lor Inc Sells 75,000 Shares

 - On Wednesday, September 22nd, Lor Inc sold 100,000 shares of RPC stock.
 The shares were sold at an average price of $3.97, for a total transaction of $397,000.00.

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its holdings in RPC by 20.8% in the third quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 53,977 shares of the oil and gas company’s stock worth $262,000 after purchasing an additional 9,276 shares during the period.
-Citigroup Inc. boosted its holdings in RPC by 13.1% in the third quarter.
-Citigroup Inc. now owns 37,481 shares of the oil and gas company’s stock worth $182,000 after purchasing an additional 4,331 shares during the period.
-Rafferty Asset Management LLC acquired a new position in RPC in the third quarter worth $114,000.
-Teacher Retirement System of Texas acquired a new position in shares of RPC during the third quarter valued at $51,000.
-Finally, Barclays PLC boosted its holdings in shares of RPC by 76.2% during the third quarter.
-Barclays PLC now owns 55,384 shares of the oil and gas company’s stock valued at $269,000 after acquiring an additional 23,943 shares during the period.
-26.79% of the stock is owned by hedge funds and other institutional investors.
+Separately, Citigroup raised shares of RPC from a “sell” rating to a “neutral” rating in a report on Monday, September 13th.

-Separately, Citigroup upgraded shares of RPC from a “sell” rating to a “neutral” rating in a research note on Monday, September 13th.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+Van ECK Associates Corp increased its holdings in shares of RPC by 125.5% during the second quarter.
+Van ECK Associates Corp now owns 7,971,307 shares of the oil and gas company’s stock worth $39,458,000 after purchasing an additional 4,436,206 shares during the period.
+Geode Capital Management LLC increased its holdings in shares of RPC by 13.6% during the first quarter.
+Geode Capital Management LLC now owns 946,674 shares of the oil and gas company’s stock worth $5,112,000 after purchasing an additional 113,648 shares during the period.
+Bank of Montreal Can increased its holdings in shares of RPC by 24.8% during the second quarter.
+Bank of Montreal Can now owns 30,191 shares of the oil and gas company’s stock worth $165,000 after purchasing an additional 6,002 shares during the period.
+Paloma Partners Management Co bought a new position in shares of RPC during the second quarter worth approximately $126,000.
+Finally, American Century Companies Inc. increased its holdings in shares of RPC by 6.0% during the second quarter.
+American Century Companies Inc. now owns 92,422 shares of the oil and gas company’s stock worth $457,000 after purchasing an additional 5,267 shares during the period.
+26.79% of the stock is currently owned by institutional investors.

 RPC, Inc engages in the exploration, production and development of oil and gas properties.
 It operates through the following segments: Technical Services and Support Services.
 The Technical Services segment provides oil and gas, fracturing, acidizing, coiled tubing, snubbing, nitrogen, well control, wireline and fishing services.